michaelsmueller/chicha/README.md

 Other features outside of the MVP scope:

+**Onboarding**: create a screen when user logs in to explain how the app works

+**Facebook Login**: login with Facebook, use profile photo of user

 **Local business role**: local businesses can add / update offers and receive information on users who have redeemed their offers

-**Onboarding**: create a screen when user logs in to explain how the app works

 **Cloudinary**: store images (not just URLs)